-Driver Body Movement as a Clue.
 Drivers look in the direction they are going to turn.
-You may sometimes get a clue from a driver's head and body movements that a driver may be going to make a turn, even though the turn signals aren't on.
+You may sometimes get a clue from a driver's head and body movements that the vehicle is about to turn even though the turn signals aren't on.
 Drivers making over-the-shoulder checks may be going to change lanes.
 These clues are most easily seen in motorcyclists and bicyclists.
 Watch other road users and try to tell whether they might do something hazardous.
+Conflicts

-Conflicts.
-You are in conflict when you have to change speed and/or direction to avoid hitting someone.
-Conflicts occur at intersections where vehicles meet, at merges (such as turnpike on ramps) and where there are needed lane changes (such as the end of a lane, forcing a move to another lane of traffic).
-Other situations include slow moving or stalled traffic in a traffic lane, and accident scenes.
-Watch for other drivers who are in conflict because they are a hazard to you.
-When they react to this conflict, they may do something that will put them in conflict with you.
+You are in conflict when you have to change speed or direction to avoid hitting someone.
+Conflicts occur at intersections where vehicles meet, at merges (such as turnpike on-ramps) and where there are needed lane changes (such as the end of a lane, forcing a move to another lane of traffic).
+Other situations include slow moving or stalled traffic in a traffic lane and crash scenes.
+Watch for other drivers who are in a conflict because they are a hazard to you.
+When they react to the conflict, they may do something that will put them in conflict with you.

-2.8.4 - Always Have a Plan
+2.8.4 - Always have a plan

 You should always be looking for hazards.
 Continue to learn to see hazards on the road.
-However, don't forget why you are looking for the hazards--they may turn into emergencies.
-You look for the hazards in order to have time to plan a way out of any emergency.
-When you see a hazard, think about the emergencies that could develop and figure out what you would do.
+However, don't forget why you are looking for hazards - they may turn into emergencies.
+You look for hazards in order to have time to plan a way of avoiding an emergency.
+When you see a hazard, think about all of the dangerous situations that could emerge and decide how you would react to each to keep yourself and others as safe as possible.
 Always be prepared to take action based on your plans.
 In this way, you will be a prepared, defensive driver who will improve your own safety as well as the safety of all road users.

 - 1. How do you find out how many seconds of following distance space you have? - 2.
 If you are driving a 30-foot vehicle at 55 mph, how many seconds of following distance should you allow? - 3.
 You should decrease your following distance if somebody is following you too closely.
-True or False? - 4.
+True or false? - 4.
 If you swing wide to the left before turning right, another driver may try to pass you on the right.
-True or False? - 5.
+True or false? - 5.
 What is a hazard? - 6.
 Why make emergency plans when you see a hazard?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.7 and 2.8
+If you can't answer them all, re-read subsections 2.7 and 2.8.

-2.9 - Distracted Driving
+2.9 - Distracted driving